mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

 ## Nested layers

 Nested layers are layers nested within a named or anonymous layer.
 Each cascade layer, even anonymous ones, can contain nested layers.

-This enables teams to create cascade layers without worrying about other teams importing them into a layer.
-It also removes the worry of having conflicting layer names between external and internal stylesheets.
-If you import a third party stylesheet into a layer, you don't need to worry if that stylesheet itself has layers as the imported layers become nested layers.
+Layers imported into another layer become nested layers within that layer.
+The ability to nest layers enables teams to create cascade layers without worrying about whether other teams will import them into a layer.
+Similarly, it enables you to import third party stylesheet into a layer without worry if that stylesheet itself has layers.
+Because layers are nestable, you don't have to worry about having conflicting layer names between external and internal stylesheets.

-Nested layers are created using the same methods as described for regular layers.
-They can be created using `@layer` followed by the names of one or more layers, the nested layer being a period-separated list of layer names.
+Nested layers can also be created using the same methods as described for regular layers.
+For example, they can be created using `@layer` followed by the names of one or more layers, the nested layer name being period-separated.

 If you nest a `@layer` block at-rule inside another `@layer` block at-rule, with or without a name, the nested block becomes a nested layer.
 Similarly, when a stylsheet is imported with an `@import` declaration containing the `layer` keyword or `layer()` function, the styles get assigned to that named or anonymous layer.
 If that import contains layers, those layers become nested layers within that anonymous or named layer.